Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Background and preliminaries

+\begin{Definition} \cite{JT} Let the circle act on a compact almost complex manifold $M$ with a discrete fixed point set.
+We say that a labeled directed multigraph $\Gamma$ \textbf{describes} $M$ if the following hold: \begin{enumerate}[(1)] \item The vertex set of $\Gamma$ is the fixed point set $M^{S^1}$ of $M$. \item The multiset of the weights at $p$ is $\{w(e)\,|\,i(e)=p\} \cup \{-w(e)\,|\,t(e)=p\}$ for all $p \in M^{S^1}$. \item For each edge $e$, the two endpoints $i(e)$ and $t(e)$ lie in the same connected component of the isotropy submanifold $M^{\mathbb{Z}/(w(e))}$.
+Here, $\mathbb{Z}/(w(e))$ acts on $M$ as a subgroup of $S^1$. \end{enumerate} \end{Definition}

+Suppose that a labeled directed multigraph $\Gamma$ describes a compact almost complex $S^1$-manifold $M$ with a discrete fixed point set.
+If an edge $e$ with label $w$ has initial vertex $p$ and terminal vertex $q$, Definition \ref{d12} means that $p$ has the weight $+w$ and $q$ has the weight $-w$; moreover, $p$ and $q$ are in the same component of $M^{\mathbb{Z}_w}$.
+Thus, the multigraph $\Gamma$ contains information on the weights at the fixed points.
+In addition, if $\dim M = 2n$, $\Gamma$ is $n$-regular; every vertex has $n$-edges.

-For a directed multigraph, by a self-loop we mean an edge $e$ whose initial vertex and terminal vertex coincide, i.e., $i(e)=t(e)$.
-Recall that the index $n_v$ of a vertex $v$ is the number of edges whose terminal vertex is $v$.
-In \cite{JT}, using Proposition \ref{p22}, Tolman and the author proved that for a compact almost complex $S^1$-manifold $M$ with a discrete fixed point set, there exists a labeled directed multigraph describing $M$ that does not have any self-loops.
+For a directed multigraph, by a self-loop we mean an edge $e$ whose initial vertex and terminal vertex coincide, that is, $i(e)=t(e)$.
+In \cite{JT}, using Proposition \ref{p22}, Tolman and the author proved that for a compact almost complex $S^1$-manifold $M$ with a discrete fixed point set, there exists a labeled directed multigraph describing $M$.

 \begin{lem} \cite{JT} Let the circle act on a compact almost complex manifold $M$ with a discrete fixed point set.
 Then there exists a labeled, directed multigraph describing $M$ such that, for each edge $e$, the index of $i(e)$ in the isotropy submanifold $M^{\mathbb{Z}/(w(e))}$ is one less than the index of $t(e)$ in $M^{\mathbb{Z}/(w(e))}$.
 In particular, the multigraph has no self-loops. \end{lem}